lovelynl/Lost-and-Found/README.md

 # lovelynl.github.io
-Not all those who wander are lost.
-The old that is strong does not wither.
+All that is gold does not glitter; not all those who wander are lost; the old that is strong does not wither; deep roots are not reached by the frost.

+J. R. R. Tolkien